Illinois Sports Betting – How To Bet On Sports Legally In IL in 2023

 Chicago is the largest metropolitan area in the state and home to 5 major professional franchises.
 With the Chicago Bulls (NBA), Chicago Cubs (MLB), Chicago White Sox (MLB), Chicago Bears (NFL) and Chicago Blackhawks, the city is ripe for betting action.
-Out of these teams, the Cubs and Blackhawks have been the most successful as of late.

-Frequently Asked Questions About Illinois Sports Betting
+Legal Illinois Sports Betting FAQs

-Illinois residents are not at risk of being arrested for betting on sports as long as bets are placed at offshore online sportsbooks that are operating legally or at any of the state-regulated sportsbooks that are soon to be authorized.
+Illinois residents are not at risk of being arrested for betting on sports as long as bets are placed at offshore online sportsbooks that are operating legally or at any of the state-regulated sportsbooks that are soon to be available.

-Pending the governor's signature, recently passed legislation does authorize state-regulated mobile sports betting apps.
+Recently passed legislation does authorize state-regulated mobile sports betting apps.
 In addition, each of the online sportsbooks you see listed on this page offers a sophisticated mobile sports betting app as well.